yoshiontheloose/city-explorer/README.md

 As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination.

 Deploy your server.
 As a user, I want to access the City Explorer application on the web, so that anyone can explore from anywhere

+Modularize the back-end codebase.

+Refactor: Componentize the front-end codebase.

+As a user, I want the application to work with recent results, so that I can see info without the app doing unnecessary API calls.

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->